Robin Williams 1951-2014

 Original photo: Jim Britt for ABC © 1978.

 — first on Happy Days; then, of course, on Mork & Mindy.
 Although I’m two decades younger, I aged with him, through his stand-up and dramatic roles and talk-show appearances and film comedies and, just this past year, his return to network TV.

 you are, in my experience, the less death outside the circle of people you know affects you.
 As life progresses you feel more keenly the absence of what an author or musician or actor might have yet done and now will never do.
 Even then, however, there’s a recognition that for people of a certain age their time has come.
 It’s the artists, the personalities, who were still performing whose loss does not compute.

 As much as I loved Johnny Carson — and I loved Johnny Carson — he was already

 there when I started watching late-night.
 David Letterman belonged to (not in the sense “was a member of” but in the sense “was owned by”) my generation.
 I remember when Tom Snyder’s Tomorrow ended and Letterman took over the slot after Carson’s Tonight.
 I even remember catching a glimpse of his short-lived morning show before that.
 Heck, I remember his guesting on Mork & Mindy.

-The show was nearing the end of its first season when, in the spring of 1979, I dressed up as Mork for our synagogue’s Purim carnival, in a makeshift red spacesuit with tinfoil triangle lovingly applied by my mother.
+The series was nearing the end of its first season when, in the spring of 1979, I dressed up as Mork for our synagogue’s Purim carnival, in a makeshift red spacesuit with tinfoil triangle lovingly applied by my mother.
 I would sit on my head.
 I would “Nanu-nanu!” and “Shazbot!”.
 I would learn that your favorite television shows can get weird and disappointing in their final seasons, which I may have already glimpsed in action with The Brady Bunch although those were reruns, that was history, and this is my point.